greyshirtguy/Pro7-Media-Sweeper/Readme.md

 ### TODO:
-1. Create verbose log file (log "all the things" to help with support requests).
+1. Create UNDO script for each scan
-2. Create UNDO script for each scan
+2. Consider upgrading scan from using REGEX to code that works with [ProPresenter7 Protocol Buffers](https://github.com/greyshirtguy/ProPresenter7-Proto).